UMass-Rescue/2025-project-roost-evaluation/README.md

 ```bash
 docker compose run --rm -e BANK_NAME=SMOKE_TEST evaluation
 ```
+The smoke test cleans the database, creates a bank, uploads all images from `resources/images/`, and tests matching.

 **All tests (uses clip_float by default):**
 ```bash
 docker compose run --rm -e EVAL_MODE=test evaluation
 ```
+Tests clean the database, create a bank, upload all images from `resources/images/`, and then run all test suites (pairwise, topk, threshold).

 **Test with clip (integer thresholds):**
 ```bash